ForEvolve/forevolve.github.io/_posts/en/2017-09-13-design-patterns-web-api-service-and-repository-part-10.md

 > `ForEvolve.Azure` is part of the ForEvolve Framework meta package installed earlier.
 >
 > If this is not done already, install the `ForEvolve` meta-package from my [MyGet](https://www.myget.org/F/forevolve/api/v3/index.json) feed.
-> If you do not know [How to use a custom NuGet feed in Visual Studio 2017](/en/articles/2017/08/06/how-to-use-a-custom-nuget-feed-in-visual-studio-2017/), feel free to take a look at this article.
+> If you do not know [How to use a custom NuGet feed in Visual Studio 2017](/en/articles/2017/08/06/how-to-use-a-custom-nuget-feed-in-visual-studio-2017/), feel free to take a look at that article.

 ---